pojntfx/panrpc/README.md

 # dudirekta

-Framework that allows exposing and calling functions on both clients and servers over WebSockets.
+Transport-agnostic framework that allows exposing and calling functions on both clients and servers.

 ## Overview